nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * 3a.
 The given index is invalid.

   * 3a1.
 TaskBook shows an error message.

     Use case resumes at step 2.

+* 3b.
+The input syntax is invalid

+  * 3a2.
+TaskBook shows an error message

+    Use case resumes at step 2.

 ### Non-Functional Requirements